BitDevOne/Hyper-V/Semaphore/README.md

 - The VM is configured as a Generation 2 Hyper-V virtual machine.
 - The root filesystem is automatically expanded on first boot.
 - SSH password authentication is enabled by default.
-- The VM powers off automatically after the initial Cloud-Init configuration and is restarted by the script.
+- The VM powers off automatically after the initial Cloud-Init configuration and is restarted automatically by the script.
+- Semaphore is installed automatically during the first boot and is accessible on **port 3000** after provisioning completes.

 ---